-Analysis

-The EDS analyses the DCM data to obtain a full engine diagnostic by using several methods:

-- The 'digital twin', an engine thermodynamic model which is calibrated at the engine's shop test and sea trial, receives and simulates real-time engine parameter inputs.
-This provides an ongoing performance assessment by measuring any deviations between the simulated model and the real engine. - An algorithm rule set is used to monitor, analyse and diagnose the subsystem components.
-It encapsulates WinGD's expert knowledge by considering calculations, documentation and investigations. - Data trends are recognised from a combination of DCM monitoring and historical sample data that is uploaded to the EDS during installation, enabling progressive performance improvement.
+- Analysis WiDE analyses the engine data to obtain a full diagnostic assessment using several methods: - The 'digital twin', an engine thermodynamic model which is calibrated at the engine's shop test and sea trial, receives and is simulated by real-time engine parameter inputs.
+This provides an ongoing performance assessment by measuring deviations between the digital twin and the real engine. - An algorithm rule set, which is based on WinGD's expert knowledge, is used to monitor, analyse and diagnose the health of engine components - Data monitoring and collection also enables a progressive performance evaluation and improvement